whitneyburton/portfolios/students/1510/steve-pentler/20160309-steve-pentler-m3.markdown

 **Skills Ultilized:** Multi-tenant Platform, Sendgrid mailers, AWS/Paperclip, SimpleCov Testing Analystics, HTML, Materialize CSSetc.

 #### Evaluation Scores:
+**Client Notes:**
+Final product was close to being production ready.
+Images were broken.
+Got close to having barcode extension for tickets.
+Very solid project, there are a few opportunities to refactor but the developers have made conscious decisions about the design and implementation of their code.

+**Client Scores**

+1. **Completion: 3**: Team completed all the user stories and requirements set by the client.
+2. **Organization: 4:** Team used a project management tool and updated their progress in real-time.
+3. **User Experience: 2+:** Project exhibits some gaps in the UX.
+4. **Extensions: 3:**  Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
+Developers explored concepts and technologies outside the scope of the curriculum.

+**Technical Scores**

+1. **Test-Driven Development: 4** - close to 100% test coverage, nice balance between feature tests and unit tests.
+2. **Code Quality: 3** - Views look good, models are clean, some controllers could have been abstracted out to improve readability, overall very solid.
+3. **Git Workflow: 4** - Nice commit messages, worked off branches and properly used PR's.

+Assessed by: Josh Mejia & Lovisa
 ___

 ### Run Normalizer